HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ### White-box monitoring

 In order to diagnose problems, critical application logic and infrastructure that each system depends on must be monitored and logged.
 To illustrate, consider an API that depends on AWS S3 and Elasticsearch.
 If the API goes down, there is no way of telling what infrastructure component failed unless there is separate monitoring and logging of each.

+While all teams should have white-box monitoring, it is left up to each team's discretion on how best to do this for their applications.

  Use operational logs to `stdout`, [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Metric), [Stackdriver Metrics](https://cloud.google.com/monitoring/api/metrics), or log-based metrics ([AWS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatchLogsConcepts.html), [GCP](https://cloud.google.com/logging/docs/logs-based-metrics/), [Elasticsearch](http://docs.grafana.org/features/datasources/elasticsearch/)) to white-box monitor your critical application logic and infrastructure.